 There is a two-week advising period every semester, just prior to the time when students will be registering for courses for the following semester.
 Students will register for appointments with their faculty advisor using the Blue Hen Success Collaborative.
 The University will assign students a registration appointment, after which they may enroll in courses.

-A professional Undergraduate Academic Advisor is available to meet with students as well.
+Joe Hofmann, the department's professional Undergraduate Academic Advisor, is available to meet with students as well.

 Advisors for the Class of 2026